shopware5/shopware/UPGRADE-5.5.md

 ### Changes

 * Changed the selector for the emotion-wrapper in `jquery.emotion.js` to fix an issue with emotions using the 'resize' layout
+* Changed SQL in migration to fix possible issues

 ## 5.5.5